State Management

 npm run build && npm run serve

-This will bundle the application and serve it, so that when you turn your browser offline, the cached static assets will remain, and your application will not break when the page is refreshed.
+This will bundle the application and serve it.
+When you turn your browser offline, the cached static assets will remain, and your application will not break when the page is refreshed.